Why Is My Child Too Friendly with Strangers?

 Why Some Children Are Too Friendly with Strangers

-Understand, innocence is one of the most attractive traits in human nature and children are the most innocent humans—free from guilt, biases, and personal agendas.
+Understand that innocence is one of human nature’s most attractive traits, and children are the most innocent humans—free from guilt, biases, and personal agendas.

 That explains their free-spiritedness, including their receptive nature.